Post-Panda Link Building for Affiliate Websites

 - I do a lot of Influencer and press outreach.
 Whoever mentions products we’re an affiliate of and doesn’t sell them as well is a potential linker.

 There are a lot more link building techniques I use, some traditional ones among them and some more creative ones as well it would take longer to explain.
-Maybe I’ll follow up with another post on that topic.

 Don’t forget one thing though, your affiliate site has to offer even more value than the company that originally sells the products.